14 Best B2B Cold Email Templates for Better Sales Engagement

 [Notable Client Name] partnered with us to address [specific challenge] and achieved [specific result].

-Would you like to discuss how we can help [Prospect’s Company Name] achieve similar outcomes?
+Would you like to discuss how we can help [Prospect’s Company] achieve similar outcomes?
 Let me know your availability.

 Best,